Migration Guide

 Version 4.x has been completely rewritten in TypeScript and some features from 3.x are no longer compatible.
 This section explains the changes to each feature and the migration methods.

 Version 4.x adopts a modern development style and no longer supports older browsers.
-Module imports are only supported in ESModules or CommonJS style.
-Additionally, since functions can now be imported directly, there is a higher possibility of reducing the final module size through bundler tree shaking.
+Module imports are only supported in ES Modules or CommonJS style.
+Additionally, since functions can now be imported directly, it is more likely to reduce the final module size through bundler tree shaking.

 import { format } from 'date-and-time';